SummaryRead the full fact sheet

 Several tests can be used to diagnose bowel cancer including:

-Test results can take a few days to come back.
-It is very natural to feel anxious waiting to get your results.
+Test results may take a few days to come back.
+It is natural to feel anxious waiting to get your results.
 It can help to talk to a close friend or relative about how you’re feeling.
-You can also contact the Cancer Council on 13 11 20 and speak with a cancer nurse.
+You can also contact Cancer Council on and speak with a cancer nurse.

 Bowel cancer stages

 Knowing if and how far the cancer has spread is called ‘staging’ the disease.
-Staging helps your doctors to work out the best treatment for you.
+Staging helps your doctor work out the best treatment for you.

 In Australia, the staging system for bowel cancer is the Australian Clinico-Pathological Staging (ACPS) System, being:

-You may also hear about the ‘Dukes’ system, which is very like the ACPS.
-Another staging system being used more often is called the TNM system.
+Another staging system used in Australia is the TNM (tumour nodes-metastasis) system.
 It records how far the tumour (T) has spread through the bowel wall, if lymph nodes (N) are affected by the cancer, and whether the cancer has spread (metastasised) to other parts of the body (M).